Red Cape Honeysuckle flowers

 A striking variety, producing clusters of showy, red-orange trumpet flowers through fall and winter; a stunning landscape or garden accent; plant in sun or light shade, needs little water; can be sheared for use as a screen or hedge

 Red Cape Honeysuckle features showy clusters of lightly-scented red trumpet-shaped flowers with orange overtones along the branches from mid fall to late winter.
-It has attractive dark green foliage.
+It has attractive dark green evergreen foliage.
 The serrated pointy compound leaves are highly ornamental and remain dark green throughout the winter.
-The fruit is not ornamentally significant.

 Red Cape Honeysuckle is a multi-stemmed evergreen shrub with an upright spreading habit of growth.
 Its average texture blends into the landscape, but can be balanced by one or two finer or coarser trees or shrubs for an effective composition.